 Visit the Department of Psychology web site for more information.
-Students who are accepted into the J.D./Ph.D. program will receive full tuition remission for all coursework, plus a guaranteed annual stipend that is currently at least \$9,000 per year for all six years they are at the university prior to completing the clinical internship.
+Students who are accepted into the J.D./PhD program will receive full tuition remission for all psychology coursework, plus a guaranteed annual stipend that is currently at least \$9,000 per year for all six years they are at the university prior to completing the clinical internship.
+Students with outstanding LSAT scores may be eligible for full tuition remission from the Earle Mack School of Law.